• Skip to primary navigation

 Many Apps on iPhone have a tendency to constantly refresh data in the background, which uses up Battery Life.

-Go to Settings > General > Background App Refresh > Disable Background App Refresh for Unnecessary Apps by moving the toggle to OFF position.
+2. On the next screen, disable Background App Refresh for Unnecessary Apps by moving the toggle to OFF position.

-Note: You can disable background app referesh for all Apps at once by going to Settings > General > Background App Refresh > tapping on Background App Refresh tab and selecting the None option.
+Note: You can disable background app referesh for all Apps at once by going to Settings > General > Background App Refresh > tapping on Background App Refresh tab and selecting the OFF option.

 6. Leave iPhone Facing Downwards